davisdude/mlib/README.md

 #####MLib.Math.GetSummation
 - Gives the <a href="http://en.wikipedia.org/wiki/Summation">summation</a>.
 - Synopsis:
-  - `MLib.Math.GetSummation( start, stop, func )`
+  - `MLib.Math.GetSummation( Start, Stop, Function )`
 - Arguments:
-  - `start`: Number.
+  - `Start`: Number.
 Where should the summation begin?
-  - `stop`: Number.
+  - `Stop`: Number.
 Where shuld the summation end?
-  - `func`: Function.
-A function that gives the new value to add to the previous.
+  - `Function`: Function.
+A Functiontion that gives the new value to add to the previous.
 Can have two arguments:
-    - `i`: The first argument.
+    - `Index`: The first argument.
 Represents the current number
-    - `t`: The second argument.
+    - `Previous`: The second argument.
 Has all the previous values in it.
-      - __IMPORTANT__: If you use `t`, your function must have an `if` statisticsement, regarding what to do if there is not a value for that number yet.
+      - __IMPORTANT__: If you use `Previous`, your function must have an `if` statement, regarding what to do if there is not a value for that number yet.
 - Returns:
   - The sum of all of the values.
 - Example:
-  - Gives the sum of numbers that start at 1 and end at 10, multuplying each time by 2, which is 110.
+  - Gives the sum of numbers that start at 1 and end at 10, multiplying each time by 2, which is 110.
-    - `sum = MLib.Math.GetSummation( 1, 10, function( i ) return ( i * 2 ) end )`
+    - `Sum = MLib.Math.GetSummation( 1, 10, function( Index ) return ( Index * 2 ) end )`
   - Gives the sum of numbers that start at 1 and end at 5, adding the previous value each time, which is 35.
-    - `sum = MLib.Math.GetSummation( 1, 5, function( i, t ) if t[i-1] then return i + t[i-1] else return 1 end end )`
+    - `Sum = MLib.Math.GetSummation( 1, 5, function( Index, Previous ) if Previous[Index - 1] then return Index + Previous[Index - 1] else return 1 end end )`

 #####MLib.Math.GetPercentOfChange
 - Gives the <a href="http://en.wikipedia.org/wiki/Percentage_change#Percentage_change">percent of change</a> from two numbers.
 - Synopsis:
-  - `MLib.Math.GetPercentOfChange( old, new )`
+  - `MLib.Math.GetPercentOfChange( Old, New )`
 - Arguments:
-  - `old`: Number.
+  - `Old`: Number.
 The previous number.
-  - `new`: Number.
+  - `New`: Number.
 The new number.
 - Returns:
   - The percentage difference from `old` to `new`.
 - Example: